newrelic/sidecar/README.md

  * `HAPROXY_GROUP`: The Unix group under which HAproxy should run **haproxy**
  * `HAPROXY_USE_HOSTNAMES`: Should we write hostnames in the HAproxy config instead of IP addresses? **`false`**

+### Ports
+Sidecar requires both TCP and UDP protocols be open through any network filters or firewalls between it and any peers in the cluster.
+These are the ports the gossip protocol runs on.

 ## Discovery